The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Come in here

-Be a little heart
+Be a little hearty

-Don't desecrate his shrines.
+Do not desecrate his shrines.

 P. Checking homework

 2.1.
-Differentiated Approach
+Differentiated approach

 Animal world;